Frida Kahlo - Artist Biography with Portfolio of Prints, Posters and Paintings

 Frida Kahlo is just one of a number of famous female artists from the last few centuries.
 The likes of impressionist Mary Cassatt and modernist Georgia O'Keeffe plus Art Deco portrait painter, Tamara de Lempicka were at the forefront of inspiring future generations of women to enter the male-dominated art world.
 Frida was a strong willed Mexican woman.
 The other names mentioned here were also of strong personalities, it was the only way to succeed as a woman in a male-dominated industry.

 Despite experiencing a life more turbulent than most, the challenge seemed to bring the best out of this extraordinary character.
 She was as determined as she was creative.
 Kahlo produced countless self-portraits as a way of externalising her own inner turmoil.
 This is common for artists as a form of self expression.
 Vincent Van Gogh was famously depressive and his own self portraits captured a man who regularly introspected on himself.
 A young Frida's childhood was initially blighted by polio which she contracted aged six.
 This kept her separated for long periods, thus impacting her mental well being and self confidence.
+She also used fashion as a means of self expression and to disguise her own internal turmoil.

 Early sports helped to bring this young lady out of her shell and from that point onwards, her personality was to remain bold and undaunted.
 Kahlo's next challenge to overcome was a serious motor accident which again left her bed ridden for sometime.
 Painting was to become her coping mechanism for these periods of isolation, and she quickly showed promise in this new interest.
 Self-Portrait in a Velvet Dress was her first completed artwork, an introspective piece which displays her own moods at this difficult time.
 Self portraits were to dominate her career from there on, as the artist constantly experimented with new twists around this same theme.
 Read more about her life in our Frida Kahlo biography.